shadetree-io/shadetree/docs/index.rst

 ..
-Bored Bettie documentation master file, created by sphinx-quickstart.
+Shade Tree documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bored Bettie's documentation!
+Welcome to Shade Tree's documentation!
 ======================================================================

 .. toctree::